-Advice on the general principles of sound insulation in Historic and Listed buildings can be obtained from the Building Performance Centre, Napier University booklet 'Housing and Sound Insulation – Improving existing attached dwellings and designing for conversions' http://www.scotland.gov.uk/topics/built-environment/building/building-standards.
+Although not specifically covering non-domestic buildings further advice on providing sound insulation in listed buildings can be obtained from the Building Performance Centre, Napier University booklet ‘Housing and Sound Insulation – Improving existing attached dwellings and designing for conversions' http://www.scotland.gov.uk/topics/built-environment/building/building-standards.

 The building owner may wish to carry out a pre-conversion sound test prior to the start of any conversion, ideally during the building survey process.
 The acoustic performance of the existing construction can then be established and problems identified that will allow the design of a tailored acoustic solution to be determined at an early stage.

-Building service installations serving common areas in domestic buildings have the potential to cause noise nuisance.
-For example, common plant such as lifts, air conditioning units, ventilation systems, and drainage pipes running the height of a block of flats have all been known to be a source of complaint.
+Building service installations serving common areas in residential buildings have the potential to cause noise nuisance.
+For example, common plant such as lifts, air conditioning units, ventilation systems, and drainage pipes running the height of a building have all been known to be a source of complaint.

 Service pipes or ducts should not pass through a separating wall, unless they are of small diameter, such as lateral pipework from network risers such as gas, electricity, water and telecom.
-These pipes or ducts may pass through a separating wall from a common into a single dwelling only.
+These pipes or ducts may pass through a separating wall from a common area only.

 Custom-built or system chimneys should not be built into timber-framed separating walls.
 Only masonry chimneys (including precast concrete flue-blocks) may be included as an integral part of a separating wall.
 However, some thickening of the construction may be necessary to achieve the performance levels in clause 5.1.2.